Transform environmental due

 Lendiligence offers lender environmental insurance for every transaction type.
 The right product depends on the loan size, property type, and environmental risk profile.

 LP3 is designed for smaller, lower-risk commercial real estate loans.
-It replaces the need for a Phase I Environmental Site Assessment by combining a fast desktop study with a parametric insurance policy.
-If contamination is discovered and the borrower defaults, LP3 pays the lender the full remaining loan balance — no cleanup cost estimates, no remediation delays.
+It replaces the need for a Phase I Environmental Site Assessment by combining a rapid desktop study with a parametric insurance policy.
+If contamination is discovered and the borrower defaults, LP3 pays the lender the remaining loan balance — no cleanup cost estimates, no remediation delays.

 ✓No Phase I required